 - Add some color to your home with green plants, colorful flowers, vibrant bowls with fruit, or lovely pillows.

 - Start and finish your tour of the property with the room you consider the best in the house.
-You will achieve the best first impression and great lingering last impression.
+You will achieve the best first impression and a great lingering last impression.

 - Be as flexible as you can.
 This means making yourself available for buyers.
 If they can’t get in when they have time, you will probably lose your potential buyer.

 - Defer your showings.
 When you list your property for sale, you should wait some time to start with showings.
 More people will see that your property is for sale and you could end up with multiple offers.
-This might allow you to negotiate terms that you want.
+This might allow you to negotiate the terms that you want.